 - Your ability to earn the full amount of Work-Study award

 3. Bring your Work-Study certificate to the interviews.

 - Note: The certificate will expire 30 days from the date of generation.
 If the 30 days have expired, go to MyAwards and print another certificate.
 However, because Federal Work-Study funding is limited, you may not be able to generate another certificate if funds have been depleted.

-4. If offered the job, the Employer should submit the Work-Study Eligibility Letter Request.
+4. If offered the job, the Employer should submit the Work-Study Eligibility Form Request.